Bourbon Orca (Kommandor Orca)

 Milestones

-2021: The vessel was sold to the UK-based company Hays Ships Ltd, and its name was changed to 'Kommandor Orca'.
+2021: The vessel was sold to the UK-based company Hays Ships Ltd and placed under the British flag, and her name was changed to 'Kommandor Orca'.

-2022: The vessel has been converted to a survey and research vessel.
+2022-23: The vessel was converted to a survey and research vessel, with additional accommodation.